 - Enhancing opportunities for and access to therapeutic recreational programs to improve the quality of life for children with special needs

 - Lead and/or support advocacy efforts.
-The Foundation will become even more engaged in research, data collection and elevation of public dialogue surrounding issues pertinent to its mission.
+The Foundation will become even more engaged in initiatives, collaborations and the elevation of public dialogue surrounding issues pertinent to its mission.

 - Mentor and help develop leadership and build organizational capacity within the nonprofit organizations it funds.
 The Foundation will continue its role in partnering with nonprofits and other organizations to strengthen operations, build capacity and enhance leadership abilities.